hajdunorbert/hncomps/Documentation/hn-validate/hn-validate.md

 </form>
 ```

-In this example, the `hn-validate` attribute is applied to input fields with various validation rules.
-The error messages will be displayed as a list within the corresponding label.
+In this example, the `hn-validate` attribute is applied to input fields with various validation rules.<br>
+The error messages will be displayed as a list within the corresponding label.<br>
 The form submission button will be disabled if there are validation errors.

 Adjust the rules and styling as needed for your project.